threefoldfoundation/www_threefold_io/content/blog/2021/06/post-1/index.md

 ---
 title: "How You Can Join the People's Internet" # Quotation marks allow colons, semicolons, etc.
 description: "An entirely new Internet economy that is owned by all of us.
 Add capacity, earn income!" # Quotation marks allow colons, semicolons, etc.
 date: 2021-06-09
 updated: 2021-06-09 # Comment-out this line with a # if content is unchanged
 draft: false # Make it "true" if you don't want Zola to "publish" yet
 template: blogPage.html
 taxonomies:
+  people: [weynand_kuijpers]
   categories: [farming, cloud, foundation, aci, twin]
   tags: [threefold_grid, farming]

 extra:
   subtitle: "" # Quotation marks allow colons, semicolons, etc.
-  author: Weynand Kuijpers
   authorImg: images/people/weynand_kuijpers.jpg
-  imgPath: images/blog/join_the_peoples_internet.png

 ---

 Yes, that's right.
 With ThreeFold, you *can* become the Internet!
 Let me quickly explain.